Supporting pupils moving between phases and preparing for adulthood

 ▪ All parents are invited to an induction meeting, where they are given all of the information required about our academy before their child starts.

-▪ We also hold a series of transition sessions where the child and parent come to spend time in the Foundation Stage setting.
+▪ We also hold a series of transition ‘Stay and Play’ sessions where the child and parent come to spend time in the Foundation Stage setting.

-▪ Children and parents who are interested in joining the school in other years, are encouraged to visit the school.
-When a child joins the school, we ask parents to share any concerns they may have regarding their child.
-Where a child has previously been identified as having a special educational need or disability, we will gather information from the previous setting and any external agencies so as to best support the child.
+▪ Children and parents, who are interested in joining the school in other years, are encouraged to visit the school.
+When a child joins the school, we ask parents to share any concerns they may have regarding their child with their class teacher.
+Where a child has previously been identified as having a special educational need or disability, the school will gather information from the previous setting and any external agencies to best support the child.

 To ensure a smooth transition between year groups in school:

 ▪ There is a consistent approach in promoting positive behaviour, with all staff and pupils follow.
-This ensures that our academy expectations and pyramid system are understood by
+This ensures that all children understand our academy expectations and pyramid system.

 ▪ Additional resources are prepared for some pupils, such as a visual photo book of their new class, cloakroom and staff, which parents can share with their child over the summer holidays to support them further.